Sampa the Great: 2018–2020: The Return

 At the ARIA Music Awards of 2019 Sampa the Great was nominated in two categories: Best Video (directed by Sanjay De Silva) and Best Hip Hop Release for "Final Form".
 Upon winning Best Hip Hop Release the artist was "snubbed" by ARIA when the TV broadcast switched to a commercial rather than show her acceptance speech.
-As the first female person of colour to win a hip hop category the move exemplified systemic racism in the industry.
+As the first female person of colour to win a hip-hop category the move exemplified systemic racism in the industry.
 In March 2020 Sampa the Great won the Australian Music Prize for The Return; becoming the first musician in its 15-year history to win the award twice.

 On 23 September 2020 the singer released "Better Days" with Baker Boy and Dallas Woods.
 The artist was nominated in six categories at the 2020 ARIA Music Awards, held in November, and won three: Best Hip Hop Release, Best Female Artist and Best Independent Release for The Return.
 She also performed at the 2020 ceremony through a video-link to Botswana and delivered "a strong statement" on "lack of diversity of the Australian music industry" and specifically took aim at the ARIA board for her snubbing in the previous year.

-2021–present: As Above, So Below
+2021–2024: As Above, So Below

 In November 2021, Sampa the Great confirmed new music would arrive early in the next year.
 She toured North America in March and April 2022.
 Her track, "Never Forget", is a tribute to Zamrock; she also worked with Emmanuel Jagari Chanda lead singer of Witch.

 Sampa the Great released her second studio album, As Above, So Below, on 9 September 2022.
 It was produced by Mag44 and received positive reviews from critics.
 It peaked at No. 12 on the ARIA albums chart.
 In September 2022 the singer-rapper supported Billie Eilish's tour of Australia and undertook a European tour in the following two months.

 In 2023, it was announced that Sampa the Great would do the theme song for the animated series Supa Team 4.
 Sampa featured on vocals on the first track "Life Goes On" of the Ezra Collective’s album Where I'm Meant to Be, which won the Mercury Prize in September 2023.

+2025–present: Nu Zamrock

+In September 2026, Sampa the Great announced Nu Zamrock is scheduled for release on 30 October 2026.
+It was preceded by singles "Can't Hold Us" and "Simon Says".